Magnetic Resonance (MR) Defecography

 Detailed MR images allow physicians to evaluate various parts of the body and determine the presence of certain diseases.
 The images can then be examined on a computer monitor, transmitted electronically, printed or copied to a CD.

-Magnetic resonance (MR) defecography is a special type of MR imaging that produces detailed images during a bowel movement and provides information about the structure and function of the rectum and the pelvic floor, a network of muscles that stretches between the pubic bone and spine and the abdominal organs it supports.
+Magnetic resonance (MR) defecography is a special type of MR imaging, where images are obtained at various stages of defecation.
+It produces detailed images during a bowel movement and provides information about the structure and function of the rectum and the pelvic floor, a network of muscles that stretches between the pubic bone and spine and the abdominal organs it supports.

 What are some common uses of the procedure?